Under-funding at the state and federal levels harms fish and wildlife conservation programs as well as outdoor opportunities

-In recent years we’ve been leaders in supporting increased funding for Washington’s fish and wildlife heritage, particularly threatened and endangered species as well as outdoor recreation on state lands managed by the Washington Department of Fish and Wildlife (WDFW).
+We’ve been leaders in supporting full funding for fish and wildlife through work in Washington, D.C. and at our state capitol in Olympia, particularly threatened and endangered species as well as outdoor recreation on state lands.

 News on Fish and Wildlife Funding